nvpro-samples/gl_vk_meshlet_cadscene/README.md

 Mesh shaders are very sensitive to implementation specific behavior, and ideally these preferences help to get better performance.
 The values can be queried from the device via `VkPhysicalDeviceMeshShaderPropertiesEXT`.
 The shaders implicitly try to make use of **local invocation primitive output**, hence the option is not directly exposed here.
 The UI gives the opportunity to override the vendor's preferences and inspect what the performance behavior is.
 Except for the workgroup sizes, these preferences affect mostly the complex scenario of per-primitive culling.
 Be aware that the values returned in `VkPhysicalDeviceMeshShaderPropertiesEXT`, might change with new driver versions, even on the same hardware.

+- **use specialized shader**: Use a more optimized shader when per-primitive culling is active.
+This depends on the configurations of meshlet sizes and subgroup sizes.
 - **RESET to implementation DEFAULTS**: As the name suggests, the following values are reset to those queried from the device.
 - **compact vertex output**: The local vertices in the meshlet are packed tightly and only those that survive culling (if done) are using the `[0 ... vertexCount-1]` entries.
 - **compact primitive output**: The local primitives in the meshlet are packed tightly and only those that survive culling (if done) are using the `[0 ... primitiveCount-1]` entries.